msjimc/MapAnnotations/README.md

 <hr />

-The exported gtf file has the standard gtf format with the features of gene, transcript, exon and CDS shown which include the transcript ID and gene ID given in the metadata (Figure 4).
-The sam file indicates whether the aligned sequence was aligned to the reference sequence's forward or reverse strand.
-Similarly, the data in the transcript mRNA fasta file indicates whether the sequences was present on the model organism's forward or reverse strand.
-This information is then used to determine if the gene is on the reference sequences forward ot reverse strand as indicated in the table below Figure 4.
+The exported GTF file has the standard GTF format with the features of gene, transcript, exon and CDS shown, which include the transcript ID and gene ID given in the metadata (Figure 4).
+The SAM file indicates whether the aligned sequence was aligned to the reference sequence's forward or reverse strand.
+Similarly, the data in the transcript mRNA FASTA file indicates whether the sequences were present on the model organism's forward or reverse strand.
+This information is then used to determine if the gene is on the reference sequence's forward or reverse strand as indicated in the table below Figure 4.

 <hr />